lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 ## Applying a diff

-We can create a virtual DOM, and diff it.
+We can already create a virtual DOM and diff it.
 Now it's time to apply the diff to the real DOM.

-The `apply` function will take as input a real DOM node which should be affected and an array of the diffs created in the previous step.
-They are the diffs of this node's children.
+The `apply` function will take as inputs a real DOM node whose children should be affected and an array of the diffs created in the previous step.
+The diffs of this node's children.

-`apply` will have no meaningful return value as its main function is to perform the side effect of modifying the DOM.
+`apply` will have no meaningful return value as its main purpose is to perform the side effect of modifying the DOM.

 Its implementation is pretty simple, just dispatching the appropriate action to be performed for each child.
 The procedures to `create` and `modify` DOM nodes were moved to their own functions.